 As a public company, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and other applicable securities rules and regulations, and are subject to the listing requirements of The Nasdaq Stock Market LLC ("Nasdaq").
 Compliance with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly and increase demand on our systems and resources.
 The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results and maintain effective disclosure controls and procedures and internal control over financial reporting.
-In order to maintain and, if required, improve our oversight is required.
+In order to maintain and, if required, improve our disclosure controls and procedures and internal control over financial reporting to meet this standard, significant resources and management oversight is required.
 In addition, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance.
 As a result, management's attention may be diverted from other business concerns, which could harm our business and operating results.
 Although we have hired employees in order to comply with these requirements, we may need to hire more employees in the future, which will increase our costs and expenses.